 The main difference is the fermentation of the cream to make cultured butter.
 There is also a slight tanginess to it, which isn’t present in uncultured butter.

-The presence of probiotic bacteria that occurs during fermentation is definitely one advantage of cultured butter making it a great choice when available.
+The introduction of probiotic bacteria as a result of fermentation is definitely one advantage of cultured butter making it a great choice when available.

 Yes it definitely can, and in the same volume that the recipe calls for.